apache/airflow/BREEZE.rst

 * Prepare airflow packages: ``breeze prepare-airflow-package`` (when releasing Airflow)
 * Prepare provider documentation ``breeze prepare-provider-documentation`` and prepare provider packages ``breeze prepare-provider-packages`` (when releasing provider packages)
+* Finding the updated dependencies since the last successful build when we have conflict with ``breeze find-newer-dependencies`` command

 Details of Breeze usage
 =======================